opencypher/morpheus/README.md

-# Cypher for Apache Spark
+# CAPS: Cypher for Apache Spark

 This project is an extension to [Apache Spark™](https://spark.apache.org), adding property graph querying support via the industry's most widely used property graph query language, Cypher.

+## What it can do for whom

+- Neo4j Developer: Multiple graph support (TODO: WIKI for feature)
+- Spark Developer: Process graphs in Spark (TODO: WIKI How does it relate to GraphX and GraphFrames?)
+- Data Scientist: User friendly graph language for querying and integrating data sources (Cypher for analytics?
+WIKI)
+- Data Integration Specialist: TBD

-## Current status
+## Current status: Alpha

-The project is in an alpha stage, which means that no guarantees are given as to the stability of APIs, semantics, correctness of results, or functionality.
+The project is currently in an alpha stage, which means that the code and the functionality are still changing.
+We haven't yet tested the system with large data sources and in many scenarios.
+We invite you to try it and welcome any feedback.
-The project is in rapid development, and will be published as a [Spark package](https://spark-packages.org).

-## Roadmap
+## Features

-The overall goals for this project is to support the following high-level features:

-- Cypher 3.2
-- Multiple graphs Cypher
-- Query compositionality
+CAPS supports a subset of Cypher (TODO: WIKI supported features) and is the first implementation of multiple graphs and graph query compositionality (TODO: Wiki openCypher and Cypher improvement proposal).

+CAPS currently supports importing graphs from both Neo4j and from CSV+HDFS (TODO: Clarify and maybe link to WIki page that explains how to import data).

+We are planning to support:
 - Integration with existing Spark libraries via the DataFrame API
-- Pluggable data source interface
+- Importing graphs from external sources and offer a pluggable data source interface

-Given the immutable nature of Spark DataFrames, support for Cypher will initially focus on the read-only parts of the language.
+- Making it easy to use as a [Spark package](https://spark-packages.org)

+## Getting started with CAPS
+//TODO: Steps needed to run the demo with toy data
+//TODO: Link to a wiki article that demonstrates a more realistic use case with HDFS data source

+## How to contribute

+We'd love to find out about any issues you encounter.
+We welcome code contributions -- please open an [issue](https://github.com/neo-technology/cypher-for-apache-spark/issues) first to ensure there is no duplication of effort. //TODO: Determine CLA and process

+## License

+The project is licensed under the Apache Software License, 2.0.

 ## Copyright

 © Copyright 2016-2017 Neo4j, Inc.

 Apache Spark™, Spark, and Apache are registered trademarks of the [Apache Software Foundation](https://www.apache.org/).

-## License

-The project is licensed under the Apache Software License, 2.0.